 First of all, you shouldn't dismiss the problem.
 You should stay in contact with your bank, and be honest with them.
 Ignoring the issue will not make it go away.
 You should remember that banks in Carmel By The Sea don't want your house.
 While the foreclosure process can be devastating for the homeowner, it's no walk in the park for the bank, either.
 They expected to make a profit through interest on the loan paid over time, and foreclosure is a last resort, allowing them to cut their losses and move on.
 If you are honest with them, lenders will usually try to accommodate your changed financial situation, to avoid a default on your part, and the necessity of foreclosing on their part.

 If you can't reach a solution with your lender, there are other options.
 You can, for example, try a "short sale," which allows you to sell your house for whatever amount you can get, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank will receive the proceeds of the sale, and the rest of the debt will be forgiven.
 There is also the option of a "short refinance," which forgives a significant portion of your mortgage debt, and refinances the rest.

 How Can A Carmel By The Sea, California Attorney Help?

-If you are worried about foreclosure, a good Carmel By The Sea, California real estate attorney may be able to help.
-A attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.
+If you are worried about foreclosure, a good Carmel By The Sea, California real estate Attorney may be able to help.
+An Attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.